 You can view my social links in the page header including the dreaded linked in profile.

-Nowadays I’m writing mostly in the Akka framework for for Reactive Streams style development.
+Nowadays I’m writing mostly in Java 11, sometimes with the Akka framework for event and streaming data development.
 I have also written some GUIs in React.JS.
-Containerisation of choice if Kubernetes.
+Containerisation of choice is Kubernetes.
 Version control and more importantly CD pipelines are best done with GitLab.

 If you want to hire me, I might be interested, but only in certain conditions, for example: a small development team in which I can play a vital part; modern development methods; modern technology; scale; interesting business domains; real-world implications; senior roles.
 This applies especially if you have an interesting aviation-related software design and development project,

 I was awarded my PhD in 2020.
 My PhD was in the field of Classics and Ancient History.
 The title of my thesis is Landscape and geographical space in T. Livius ab urbe condita.
 I do my own translations, as a PhD student is expected.
 My favourite Latin poets are Ovid and Propertius.
 I wrote my entire thesis in pandoc/markdown and generated the PDF from that using LaTeχ, bibteχ, and xeteχ using LaTeχ memoir.
 It was built using gitlab.com ci-runners.
 I’ve got a complete

 thesis-build project which I will open source once I extract my actual thesis text from it and make it a little more general-purpose.